project-gemmi/gemmi/docs/mol.rst

     False

-The UnitCell object can also store a list of symmetry transformations.
-This list is populated automatically when reading a coordinate file.
+The UnitCell object stores internally (in `UnitCell.images``) a list of symmetry transformations -- crystallographic symmetry and, in case of macromolecules, also NCS -- that transform asymmetric unit (ASU) into the complete unit cell.
+This list is populated by the class that contains the UnitCell.
+It is done automatically when reading a coordinate file.
+If you set the unit cell, space group or NCS manually, call Structure.setup_cell_images() or SmallStructure.setup_cell_images() to update ``images``.
-It contains crystallographic symmetry operations.
-In rare cases when the file defines strict NCS operarations that are not "given" (MTRIX record in the PDB format or _struct_ncs_oper in mmCIF) the list contains also the NCS operations.
+(The NCS operarations in this list are only those marked as not "given" in the MTRIX record in the PDB format or in _struct_ncs_oper in mmCIF).

-With this list we can use:
+UnitCell.images are used for searching neighbors, calculating structure factors, and a few other things.
+The following functions also rely on it:

 * ``UnitCell::volume_per_image() -> double`` -- returns ``UnitCell::volume``
   divided by the number of the molecule images in the unit cell,